ymolists/website/gitpod/docs/languages/rust.md

 Gitpod always comes with the latest available Rust toolchain pre-installed using [rustup](https://rustup.rs/).
 (As of this writing, the Rust version is `1.61.0`.

 You can also use `rustup` yourself in Gitpod in order to switch to a different Rust version, or to install extra components.
-See the [the rustup book](https://rust-lang.github.io/rustup/index.html) to learn more about `rustup` itself.
+See [the rustup book](https://rust-lang.github.io/rustup/index.html) to learn more about `rustup` itself.

 Note: If you try to use `rustup` in your repository's [.gitpod.Dockerfile](/docs/config-docker), you might get the following error: